istio/istio.io/content/en/docs/concepts/deployment-models/index.md

     caption="A service mesh with a control plane"
     >}}

-Multi-cluster deployments can also share control plane instances.
+Multicluster deployments can also share control plane instances.
 In this case, the control plane instances can reside in one or more clusters.

 {{< image width="75%"